Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Class S theories

-We then introduce \emph{theories of class $S$}, closely following \cite{Gaiotto:2009we} as well as drawing on \cite[chap.
-9, 12]{Tachikawa:2013kta}.
-We first explain how the $S$-duality properties of four-dimensional $\mathcal N=2$ $\mathrm{SU}(2)$ SYM theory with $F=4$ flavors lead to so-called \emph{generalized $\mathrm{SU}(2)$ quivers} , which describe weak-coupling limits of a broad class of $4d$ $\mathcal N=2$ superconformal field theories---class $\mathcal S$ theories of type $A_1$.
-Then, we generalize the reasoning from $\mathrm{SU}(2)$ to $\mathrm{SU}(3)$, and to $\mathrm{SU}(N)$.
+\abstract{We review the construction of Seiberg–Witten curves for a wide class of four-dimensional $\mathcal N=2$ theories using techniques from superstring theory and M-theory, following the seminal work of \cite{Witten:1997sc} and the detailed treatment in \cite[Sect.
+3.2]{Gaiotto:2009hg}.
+After a brief overview of superstring and M-theory with emphasis on their brane content, we describe the type IIA brane configurations that realize broad families of $\mathcal N=2$ gauge theories.
+Their M-theory uplift yields the corresponding Seiberg–Witten curves, providing a powerful framework for constructing these curves systematically.
+We then introduce the framework of class $\mathcal S$ theories, drawing on \cite{Gaiotto:2009we,Tachikawa:2013kta}.
+We first show how the $S$-duality properties of four-dimensional $\mathcal N=2$ $\mathrm{SU}(2)$ SYM with four flavors give rise to generalized $\mathrm{SU}(2)$ quivers, which capture weak-coupling limits of a broad class of $\mathcal N=2$ superconformal field theories, namely class $\mathcal S$ theories of type $A_1$.
+This construction naturally generalizes from $\mathrm{SU}(2)$ to $\mathrm{SU}(3)$ and, more generally, to $\mathrm{SU}(N)$.}

+The central objects of this monograph, \emph{spectral networks} (introduced in the following \Cref{Chap:BPSstatesclassS} from the perspective of BPS state counting in class~$\mathcal S$ theories) have found significant applications in higher-rank Teichmüller theory, as discussed in \Cref{partIV}.
+This connection stems from a defining feature of class~$\mathcal S$ theories: their intrinsic relation to Riemann surfaces ($\mathcal S$ stands for “surface”).
+In particular, the Seiberg–Witten curve of a class~$\mathcal S$ theory naturally arises as a \emph{ramified covering} (cf. \Cref{Sec:coveringspaces}) of another Riemann surface, referred to as the UV curve.
+Moreover, the \emph{Teichmüller space} of the UV curve as well as its \emph{mapping class group}, introduced in \Cref{subsec_Teich_sp} and \Cref{sec:hyptriang} respectively, will acquire concrete physical interpretations.